furiousdom/readme-template/README.md

 Most of the text on this particular README is here to show off how the fully populated README file looks like.

 I will make all README's in this repository fit my preferences but the BLANK_README in the master branch is free of any predefined setups so that anyone can use it.
-Just follow the instructions in the comments and it you can modify it in no time.
+Just follow the instructions in the comments and you can modify it in no time.

 Happy coding :)